savannaelbey/bookmarks-manager/README.md

 I'd like to delete bookmarks from my bookmark manager so that I dont keep unwanted bookmarks.

+As a student at makers
+I'd like to update my bookmarks
+So I can change the URL or title of my bookmark.

 ```
 ## Domain model